Careers360 Logo

 Solution of a System of Linear Equations using Inverse of a Matrix:

-Let we have given the system of linear equation
+Let us give the system of linear equations

 AX = B